-Students currently in grade 8 can apply to PTEC.
-Students who reside in the Pembina Trails School Division boundary can apply.
+Students currently in grade 8 who reside in the Pembina Trails School Division boundary can apply.
 Currently International students and those outside of the Pembina Trails boundary cannot apply.

-Application process is now open for PTEC program 2024-2025.
-Please complete the application form located on the Pembina Trails Collegiate website under What we offer > PTEC.
+Please complete the application form located on the Pembina Trails Collegiate website under "What We Offer > PTEC"

-The application form must be accompanied by a letter of interest and must include the following:
+The application form must be accompanied by 2 references letters and a letter of interest including the following:

 - Name

 - Current School

 - Why did you apply to the PTEC program?

-- · Something interesting about yourself.
+- Something interesting about yourself.

-- What about technology and PTEC interests you?
+• What about technology and PTEC interests you?

-Deadline for applications is March 20th, 2024, at noon.
-Please email both the application and the letter of interest to lafrancis@pembinatrails.ca.
+Please email the application form, reference letters and letter of interest to Lana Francis lafrancis@pembinatrails.ca.